 The Mindanao Young Leaders Programme (MinYLP) is for emerging young leaders from civil society organisations in Mindanao, The Philippines.
-Each year 8 participants are selected from a range of CSOs in Mindanao to spend four months in New Zealand learning about community organising, effective governance, gender justice, labour rights, conflict resolution, sustainable economic development, environmental management, social enterprise, Te Tiriti o Waitangi and indigenous approaches to development.
+Each year, 8 participants are selected to spend four months in New Zealand learning about community organising, effective governance, gender justice, labour rights, conflict resolution, sustainable economic development, environmental management, social enterprise, Te Tiriti o Waitangi and indigenous approaches to development.

-The programme aims to enhance the knowledge, skills, and confidence of young these leaders so they can contribute to the sustainable and peaceful development of their communities and of Mindanao, more broadly.
+The programme aims to enhance the knowledge, skills, and confidence of young these leaders so they can contribute to the sustainable and peaceful development of their communities and Mindanao.

 MinYLP is managed and run by UnionAID in partnership with Victoria University of Wellington and International Alert (an international peace-building organisation operating in Mindanao), and funded by the New Zealand Ministry of Foreign Affairs and Trade as part of its Aid Programme in the Philippines.
 The programme was developed with local advice on the particular needs of Mindanao.

 The MinYLP exposes participants to new ideas and institutions in Aotearoa/New Zealand, giving them the opportunity to think critically about how to adapt and apply this knowledge in their own context.
 The programme builds the young leaders’ research, evaluation, presentation and communication skills.
 Participants work together across ethnic, religious and gender lines to build unity and understanding – with each other, course leaders and presenters, community mentors, host families and UnionAID volunteers.